 This maple pumpkin pie is just about as traditional as tradition can get.
-The crust is a flaky pâte brisée, and the filling is pumpkin puree, flavored with ginger, cinnamon, nutmeg, cloves, and the slight plot twist of maple syrup.
+The crust is a flaky pâte brisée, and the filling is pumpkin purée, flavored with ginger, cinnamon, nutmeg, cloves, and the twist of maple syrup.

 Pumpkin schmumpkin.
 It’s easy to fall into a rut with the Thanksgiving tradition.
 This version lends a slightly different lilt to creamy, velvety pumpkin custard by sweetening it with maple syrup instead of sugar.
 And the oh-so-flaky crust is gonna make you wanna put down your fork and sigh.
 Trust us.
 Everyone who tried this was begging for the recipe.–Angie Zoobkoff

 When you’re shopping for ingredients for this scrumptious pie, take note that you’re looking for pumpkin purée vs. pumpkin pie filling.
 Pie filling is already flavored and spiced, which sort of means that you’re just plopping premade filling into a crust.
 Pumpkin purée, on the other hand, is just the pumpkin.
 You’re in charge of everything else that goes into it to make it taste like the creamy, gently spiced, maple-tinged dreamboat that it is.
 You can also make your own purée, as long as you’re using pumpkins grown for pies–a typical jack o’lantern pumpkin won’t do.